PibeChorro/PibeChorro.github.io/README.md

 ## 9. Children's Privacy

-DASH is intended for users aged **6 years and older**.
-We do not knowingly collect personal information from children without appropriate consent.
+DASH is not intended for users younger than **13 years**, since real time messaging with people they may only know through another person is possible.

 If you are a parent or guardian and believe your child has provided us with personal information without your consent, please contact us at vin.pli@posteo.de, and we will promptly delete such information.